cshen-dev/cshen-dev.github.io/DevOps/Kubernetes/_posts/2023-12-13-to-run-or-not-to-run-a-database-on-kubernetes.md

 ---
 layout: post
-title: "To run or not to run a database on Kubernetes?"
+title: "⚓ To run or not to run a database on Kubernetes?"
 ---

 It’s 2023, and I still find this 2019 article highly relevant.